 SWIR (Short Wave InfraRed) sensors based on InGaAs technology are typically sensitive to wavelength spanning from 0.9 to 1.7µm.
 Extended range SWIR sensors can overcome this 1.7µm limitation by varying the fraction of indium in the material.
 This way the sensitivity range can be tuned to create “Extended Range” InGaAs sensors.

-Extended SWIR (e-SWIR) imaging opens new perspectives for various applications such as life science and medical imaging, defense, surveillance and security, free space optics, thermography, hyperspectral imaging, inspection (agriculture, food…) or laser applications.
+Imaging with Extended SWIR (e-SWIR) cameras opens new perspectives for various applications such as life science and medical imaging, defense, surveillance and security, free space optics, thermography, hyperspectral imaging, inspection (agriculture, food…) or laser applications.

 Why choosing an ER-SWIR sensor and not an MCT sensor ?